ElliotKillick/qvm-create-windows-qube/README.md

             - Thanks to @jevank for the [patch](https://github.com/QubesOS/qubes-issues/issues/5279#issuecomment-525947408)
     - [ ] Port to Python
         - This seems like it would be unnecessary for scripts like `create-media.sh` where the Python script would essentially just be calling out to external programs
-        - This would certainly be suitable for `qvm-create-windows-qube.sh` though
+        - This would certainly be suitable for `qvm-create-windows-qube` though
-            - This would allow us to interchange data between Dom0 and the VM without worrying about another Shellshock
+            - This would allow us to interchange data between Dom0 and the VM without worrying about the potential for command injection or another Shellshock
 - [ ] Automatically select which answer file to use based on Windows ISO characteristics gathered from the `wiminfo` command (Currently a WIP; see branch)
     - `wiminfo` works just like DISM on Windows
     - [ ] Once core admin is extended to allow for libvirt XML templates (answer files) becomes possible (previous todo), we can also securely read the answer file from the ISO without even having to mount it as a loop device using [`libguestfs`](https://libguestfs.org)